rennanreis/web-automation-suite/README.md

 - ✅ All major flows (positive and negative) tested
 - ✅ Test comments standardized in English
 - ✅ Project structure cleaned and documented

+### 🔄 Suggested Future Improvements

-- 🔧 CI pipeline (GitHub Actions) – next step
+- 🔧 Add CI pipeline with GitHub Actions for automated test runs
-- 📊 Add code coverage reports
+- 📊 Generate and track test coverage reports
+- 🌀 Implement automatic retry for flaky tests
+- 🧾 Standardize file and method naming conventions
+- 🔍 Add better logging for debugging and traceability
-- 📝 Connect test coverage with blog article
+- 📝 Connect test structure and decisions directly with the final article

 ---